mongaru/git-branches/README.md

 \# **Step 6**:

+Commit changes to "branch-1".

-Change local branch to master and check if the folder structure has changed
+Change local branch to master and check if the folder structure has changed.

+Comment: At this point when changing the branch and go back to the text editor you should get the following message.

+"/Applications/XAMPP/xamppfiles/htdocs/git-branches/README.md - Has changed on disk. - Do you want to reload it?"

+As you can see when changing to a different branch, git restores the files AND FOLDERS AS WELL since you will not see the "style2.css" file.
+This means that a branch (which is basically a pointer to a commit in the history) has the changes made to the repository in a certain point.

+Important Notice: the reason why git insist in commit any modified files when switching branches is because you will loose any modification that was not commited in the given branch.

 \# **Step 7**: